pshong79/cypress_saucedemo/README.md

 This covers the following workflows (more to come):

-* Adding a single item into the cart
-* Adding multiple items into the cart
+* Adding items into the cart
-* Removing a single item out of the cart whem multiple items are in the cart
 * Removing all the item(s) out of the cart
-* Checking out and completing the purchase